Dog Whistle recall training

-Clients often ask me how long it will take before they will be able to use the whistle without the reward.
+Clients often ask me how long it will take before they can use the whistle without the reward.
 I tell them that your recall will begin to fail if you keep whistling without offering a reward.
-Over time practice recall training in places where there are more distractions.
+Over time, practice recall training in areas with fewer distractions.
 Keep your long training line attached to your dog to reinforce the recall training.
-If you allow your dog off the training line prematurely and if they continue to play with other dogs in the park, this is self-rewarding to your dog and your recall will deteriorate.
+If you allow your dog off the training line prematurely and if they continue to play with other dogs in the park, this is self-rewarding to your dog, and your recall will deteriorate.

 TIPS